relativty/Relativty/README.md

 * if you are using MPU-6050, use `Relativty_Firmware/hid/firmware/firmware.ino`
 * if you are using MPU-9250, use `Relativty_Firmware/hid/MP9250-HID/MP9250-HID/MP9250-HID.ino`

+### Serial

-If you want to use a board as a serial device (might be suited for weaker arduinos) and have a 6050
+If you want to use a Microcontroller as a serial device

+For ArduinoCore using a MPU6050/6500/9250

-* install `Relativty_Firmware/serial/MPU6050/MPU6050.ino`
+* install `Relativty_Firmware/serial/MPU6050-MPU6500-MPU9250/MPU.ino`

 # Building The Mechanical Parts